 The first nativity scene was Italian and was commissioned by St Francis of Assisi, who in 1223 in Greccio asked a friend to place a manger, an ox and a donkey in a grotto, so that people could see with their own eyes admiring the situation and the place where Jesus was born.

 In the 15th century, the nativity tradition took hold in Naples.
-In fact, San Gregorio Armeno street, which has become the symbolic street of this art, is full of artisan workshops that crowd every year with tourists and the curious to grab a handmade figurine.
+In fact, San Gregorio Armeno street, which has become the symbolic street of this art in the historic centre, is full of artisan workshops that crowd every year with tourists ready to catch a handmade figurine.

-The decoration of a Christmas tree with Christmas decorations and lights, the application of garlands of evergreen leaves, special hollyhocks and mistletoe are those decorations that are part of Christmas traditions.
+The decoration of a Christmas tree with Christmas decorations and lights, the application of garlands of evergreen leaves, special hollyhocks and mistletoe are part of Italian Christmas traditions.

 Christmas traditions of yesteryear: traditional cooking